310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Kuro smile %}
-Haha, some things are harder to say in person.
+Haha, some things are harder to say directly.
 Cut us some slack, will ya?
 {% endbubble %}

 {% bubble Chiaki awkward %}